MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ------------------------------ -->
 #### Add jQuery

+This step has already been done in [jquery.min.js](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/lib/jquery.min.js) in the samples repo.

 In the content scripts that you're injecting, plan on using jQuery (`$`).
 You added a minified version of jQuery and put it in your extension package as `lib\jquery.min.js`.
-This has already been done in the Part 2 demo in the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) samples repo.

 These content scripts run in individual sandboxes, which means that the jQuery injected into the `popup.js` page isn't shared with the content.